LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 ## Data view restrictions

-Report Builder filters data by agent groups, meaning that agent group managers can see data from their own group(s) and subgroups only.
+Analytics Builder filters data by agent groups, meaning that agent group managers can see data from their own group(s) and subgroups only.

 Where there is data that cannot be pre-filtered by agent group, there are also restrictions by role: